We've got a lot going on! Have a read below to find out about some of the projects we're currently-or have recently been-involved with.

 and the struggles they experience with issues such as school expectations, behaviour, mental health etc.

-We launched ‘Power of Parenting’ in Nov 2018; introducing easy-to-understand info and essential knowledge to support parents with some of their greatest concerns and worries.
-We’ll be programming more in early 2019.
-Look at our Power of Parenting and Coming Up pages for more info.
+We launched ‘Empowered Parenting’ in Nov 2018; introducing easy-to-understand info & essential knowledge to support parents with some of their greatest concerns and worries.
+Click here for info on our forthcoming sessions.

 'Fire & Wire', East Midlands